statsmodels/statsmodels/docs/source/statespace.rst

    sarimax.SARIMAX
    sarimax.SARIMAXResults

-For an example of the use of this model, see the :ref:`SARIMAX example notebook <statespace_sarimax_stata_notebook>` or the very brief code snippet below:
+For an example of the use of this model, see the `SARIMAX example notebook <examples/notebooks/generated/statespace_sarimax_stata_notebook.html>`__ or the very brief code snippet below:

 .. code-block:: python